SubrosaDG-dev/SubrosaDG/README.md

 2. The branch for the server-side project is master .
 It is recommended to create a local dev branch after cloning (this branch does not need to be uploaded).
 Most of the commits should be made on the local dev branch.
 The commits on the dev branch can be made freely, and they can be merged into the local master branch after completing certain modules.

-3. You can switch to the master branch and use `git pull` to fetch the remote code.
+3. You can switch to the master branch and use `git pull` to fetch the remote code.Here, `git pull` will not cause conflicts as long as you haven't modified the code in the master branch.
+In other words, you need to remember to fetch the remote master branch before git merge.

 4. It is recommended to fetch the remote master branch and update it before merging the local dev branch into the local master branch to avoid conflicts when pushing the local master branch to the remote master branch.